• Home

 • AKA Disclaimer:

 I am a professional journalist who has been covering tax issues since 1999.
+I am not a professional tax preparer.

-The content on Don't Mess With Taxes is my personal opinion based on my study and understanding of tax laws, policies and regulations.
-It is provided for your private, noncommercial, educational and informational purposes only.
-It is not a recommendation of any specific tax action(s) you should or should not take.
-Similarly, mentions of products or services are not endorsements.
-In other words, my ramblings on the ol' blog are free advice and you know what they say about getting what you pay for.
-That's why when it comes to filing your taxes, I urge you to get additional, professional, paid-for guidance from an accountant, Enrolled Agent or other qualified tax preparer who is familiar with your individual tax circumstances.
+In other words, my ramblings on the ol' tax blog are free advice, and you know what they say about getting what you pay for.
+That's why when it is time for you to file your own taxes, I urge you to get additional, professional, paid-for guidance from an accountant, Enrolled Agent, or other reputable, qualified tax preparer who is familiar with your individual tax circumstances.

 ©©©©© & ®®®®®